Ukraine's Zelenskiy defiant as Russian forces, despite setbacks, regroup near Kyiv

 Russia's defence ministry said the Black Sea port was now completely surrounded and Ukrainian officials accused Russia of deliberately preventing civilians getting out and humanitarian convoys getting in.

-A new effort to evacuate civilians along a humanitarian corridor appeared to have failed.
+A new effort to evacuate civilians along a humanitarian corridor from Mariupol appeared to have failed, with Ukrainian Deputy Prime Minister Iryna Vereshchuk saying Russian shelling prevented them from leaving.

 "The situation is critical," Ukrainian interior ministry adviser Vadym Denysenko said.

-Western countries meanwhile took more steps to try to force Russian President Vladimir Putin to end his assault on Ukraine.
+Western countries meanwhile took more steps to try to force Russian President Vladimir Putin to end his assault.

 U.S. President Joe Biden said the G7 industrialised nations would revoke Russia's "most favoured nation" trade status.
 He also announced a U.S. ban on imports of Russian seafood, alcohol and diamonds.